Robust Multi-Hypothesis Testing with Moment Constrained Uncertainty Sets: Introduction

-In this paper, we study the problem of robust hypothesis testing with moment-constrained uncertainty sets, i.e., the sets contain distributions whose moments are centered around the empirical moments.
-Mean constrained and variance constrained uncertainty sets can be viewed as special cases of this setting.
-Moment constrained sets are practical since it is generally computationally easy to calculate empirical moments.
-Our focus is on the minimax robust formulation in the Bayesian setting.
-First, we present the results for the case when the distributions under the two hypotheses are supported on a finite alphabet set $\mathcal{X}$.
-We then extend the study to the case when $\mathcal{X}$ is infinite\footnote{The infinite-alphabet case includes both the continuous-alphabet and discrete infinite-alphabet cases.}.
-In the infinite-alphabet case, we provide a tractable approximation of the worst-case error that converges to the optimal value, and propose a test that generalizes to the entire alphabet.
-We also propose an exponentially consistent test for testing i.i.d. batch samples.
-Furthermore, we extend our results to the cases where the uncertainty sets are constructed through matrix-valued moment functions, and investigate a special case of the asymptotic Neyman-Pearson setting and propose an asymptotic optimal test for this setting.
-We provide numerical results to demonstrate the performance of our proposed algorithms.
+\begin{itemize} \item In the basic case of robust binary hypothesis testing ($m = 2$), we provide insights on the need for optimization based approaches in solving the moment constrained robust hypothesis testing problem by showing that the moment-constrained uncertainty sets do not satisfy the JSB condition.
+This provides a justification for studying optimization based approaches to solve the problem. \item We characterize the minmax optimal robust test for the case when the distributions under the $m$ hypotheses are supported on a finite alphabet set $\mathcal{X}$. \item We then extend the study to the case when the size of $\mathcal{X}$ is infinite\footnote{The infinite-alphabet case includes both the continuous-alphabet and discrete infinite-alphabet cases.}.
+In this case, we provide a tractable approximation of the worst-case error that converges to the optimal minmax Bayes error, and propose a robust test that generalizes to the entire alphabet. \item We provide robust guarantees on the worst-case error of the proposed test over all distributions in the uncertainty sets.
+To the best of our knowledge, ours is the first work to provide such guarantees. \item We provide numerical results to demonstrate the performance of our proposed algorithms. \end{itemize}